tychonievich/coa1-fall2018/markdown/index.md

 <http://pilot.cs.virginia.edu/>.

-For the sake of conversing with those familiar with our other course offerings, this course covers the low-level half of CS 2150 "Program and Data Representation";
+For the sake of conversing with those familiar with our other course offerings, this course covers the assembly-and-C half of CS 2150 "Program and Data Representation";
 the basics of ECE 2330 "Digital Logic Design";
-and approximately half of CS 3330 "Computer Architecture";
+and the first part of CS 3330 "Computer Architecture";
 in addition to having several new topics we felt were under-represented in our previous set of course offerings.